ecohealthalliance/HP3/README.md

 │   └── 12-make-SuppTable01-predictions.R              | Generate supplemental table of oberved and predicted viruses and zoonoses by species
 │
-├── intermediates/                                     | Holds intermediate fitted model objects when project is built └── shapefiles/                                        | Holds large shapefiles downloaded when project is built
+├── intermediates/                                     | Holds intermediate fitted model objects when project is built ├── shapefiles/                                        | Holds large shapefiles downloaded when project is built ├── packrat/                                           | Holds all R package dependencies └── .Rprofile                                          | Configures R to use packrat dependencies
 ```